-The acquisition was accounted for as a business combination using the acquisition method of accounting in accordance with the FASB's Accounting Standard Codification 805, "Business Combinations," whereby as of the acquisition date, the acquired tangible assets and liabilities were recorded at their estimated fair values.
+These acquisitions were accounted for as business combinations using the acquisition method of accounting in accordance with the FASB's Accounting Standard Codification 805, "Business Combinations," whereby as of the respective acquisition date, the acquired tangible assets and liabilities were recorded at their estimated fair values.
 The identifiable intangible assets were recorded at fair values as determined by an independent appraiser.
 The final purchase price allocation for Nitro resulted in an excess purchase price over fair value of net assets acquired, or goodwill, of \$51 million.
+The final purchase price allocation for Scholly resulted in an excess purchase price over fair value of net assets acquired, or goodwill, of \$5 million.

-The results of operations of Nitro have been included in our consolidated financial statements since the acquisition date.
-We have not disclosed the pro forma impact of this acquisition to the results of operations for the year ended December 31, 2022, as the pro forma impact was deemed immaterial.
-Transaction costs associated with the Nitro acquisition were approximately \$3 million and were expensed as incurred within "Other operating expenses" in the consolidated statements of income.
+The results of operations of Nitro and Scholly have been included in our consolidated financial statements since the respective acquisition dates.
+We have not disclosed the pro forma impact of these acquisitions to the results of operations for the years ended December 31, 2023 and 2022, as the pro forma impacts were deemed immaterial.
+Transaction costs associated with the Nitro acquisition were approximately \$3 million and were expensed as incurred within "Other operating expenses" in the consolidated statements of income for the year ended December 31, 2022.
+Transaction costs associated with the Scholly acquisition were approximately \$1 million and were expensed as incurred within "Other operating expenses" in the consolidated statements of income for the year ended December 31, 2023.